tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Circulating CD8 T cell clonal expansion precedes the development of grade 2-3
 ## Discussion
  - previous literature has suggested increased T cell clonality in tumor microenvironment correlates with clinical response to PD-1 blockade
+ - **most irAEs are similar irregardless of tumor/blockade type, so perhaps there's a common mechanism underlying irAEs**
+ - immunosuppressive therapies can be used to treat irAEs, shorter course required if used sooner (but early irAE manifestations can be subtle)
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells